jupyter-server/jupyter_server/SECURITY.md

 ## Reporting a Vulnerability

-If you find a security vulnerability in Jupyter, either a failure of the code to properly implement the model described here, or a failure of the model itself, please report it to security@ipython.org.
+If you find a security vulnerability in Jupyter, please report it to security@ipython.org.

 See more information in our [docs](https://jupyter-server.readthedocs.io/en/stable/operators/security.html).